Snapper fishing in South Australia

-As a result, tough decisions have been made to secure the long-term future of the Snapper fishery for all South Australian fishers, businesses and regional fishing communities.
-Find out more about the 2019 Snapper Management review.
+In 2019, tough decisions were announced to secure the long-term future of the Snapper fishery for all South Australian fishers.

 Catching Snapper in the South East

 A Total Allowable Catch (TAC) for Snapper was set across all sectors in the South East for 1 February to 30 June 2021.